garritfra/darktheme.club/README.md

 ```
 - domain: example.com
   url: http://example.com/ (Make sure you keep the trailing slash)
-  size: 2.5
+  method: css (Choose one of "mediaquery", "javascript", "darkonly", "unknown")
-  last_checked: 2021-05-26 (YYYY-MM-DD)
+  last_checked: 2022-06-02 (YYYY-MM-DD)
 ```
 #### Blank
 ```
 - domain:
   url:
-  size:
+  method:
   last_checked:
 ```

-**NOTE:** Site need to be added to the list in **alphabetical order**, so please make sure your site is in the correct place within the list, or your PR will be rejected.
+**NOTE:** Sites need to be added to the list in **alphabetical order**, so please make sure your site is in the correct place within the list, or your PR will be rejected.

-## Automation of site size check

-You can find [instructions](scripts/docs_site_size_rechecker.md) on how to get the GTmetrix size using a script in the [scripts](scripts/) folder